abshir206/reading-notes/102/class4.md

 Without the distractions of colors, typeface choices or text, wireframing lets you plan the layout and interaction of your interface.
 A commonly-used argument for wireframing is that if a user doesn’t know where to go on a plain hand-drawn diagram of your site page, then it is irrelevant what colors or fancy text eventually get used.
 A button or call to action needs to be clear to the user even it’s not brightly colored and flashing.

+## Things i want to know more about:

+Are wireframes always used before making a site?